That’s the old saying about the game of poker. If you’re interested in learning how to play poker, you’ve come to the right place.

 Poker Hands Rankings

-Here’s a look at the best possible poker hands in descending order:
+Here’s a look at the best possible hands that can be used in standard poker rules, in descending order:

 - Royal Flush: This hand is the rarest in poker.
 It’s when you make a ten-to-ace straight all in the same suit such as A♦K♦Q♦J♦T♦